Jewelry Design Course

 What you get

-- 24/7 access to expertly prepared online course materials — lessons and HD video
+- 24/7 access to expertly prepared online jewelry making class materials — lessons and HD video

 - One-to-one feedback from a professional jewelry designer as your mentor— there to help you improve